With two creek crossings, some flow, some tech, and a lot of fun descending, this ride provides riders with the full MTB gamut.

 A steep uphill/downhill are the main hazards of this ride.
 The downhill/uphill is the first and last section of the trail.

 From the parking lot off of Dave Wood Road, descend the incredibly steep Lower Spring Creek Trail

 .
 This trail has large loose stones and very tight switchbacks; descend at your own speed!

 From the end of the first descent, turn right onto Lower Spring Creek North Connector

 .
 This trail is a newly built (2017) trail that winds its way towards the creek.
-Descend these switchbacks to Spring Creek itself, which can be a deep (but manageable) crossing in Spring.
+Descend these switchbacks to Spring Creek itself, and cross the bridge (installed in 2019).